-✒️ The fellows program
+✒️ The Researcher’s course

 Your Path to Thriving Outside Traditional Academia

-Support to and Through academia is not just a catch phrase
+life long learning is not just a catch phrase

 As non-traditional students and scholars ourselves, our team knows how challenging navigating higher education and research can be (even more so if you are an independent researcher).